-Patients with central nervous system (CNS) tumors have several treatment options at WVCI, including, radiation therapy, incision-free Gamma Knife radiosurgery, chemotherapy and Optune treatment for specific tumor conditions.
-Many patients choose a combination of treatments, based on the recommendations of their physician.
+Patients with central nervous system (CNS) tumors have several treatment options at Willamette Valley Cancer Institute, including radiation therapy, incision-free Gamma Knife radiosurgery, chemotherapy, and Optune treatment for specific tumor conditions.
+Many patients receive a combination of treatments based on their physician's recommendations.
 Clinical trials may also be an option.

-Your doctor can describe your treatment choices, the expected results and the possible side effects.
+Your oncologist can describe your treatment choices, the expected results and the possible side effects.
 You and your oncology care team will work to develop a treatment plan that’s customized for you.

 Advances in radiation technology have given us the ability to pinpoint cancer and avoid or minimize damage to surrounding healthy tissue during treatment.
 One of the techniques we use to accomplish this is intensity-modulated radiotherapy (IMRT).
 This radiation technique allows us to safely deliver precise radiation doses to a tumor while minimizing the dose to surrounding normal tissue.